mmbman/Katagiri/1979-06-12-Fukanzazengi-Talk-4.md

 So finally, whatever I say, that is a [dualistic](glossary#dualistic) world.
 Lots of things come up.
 Stumbling over whatever I say, finally, what happens?
 All I have to do is to merge myself in death as it really is, because it’s *real*.

 So finally, death says, “Hi.”
 If he says, “Hi,” I can answer, “Hi” – because it’s already one.
 No delusions about what I have to say or what I shouldn’t say; whether I should give an answer to death – “Hi” – or not.
-No delusions; completely all delusions drop off, if I become one with death exactly.
+Completely all delusions drop off, if I become one with death exactly.

 And then, the movie is still going on.
 That is life.
 And then ...